 Law schools make a particular effort to introduce students to pro bono.
 As Jessica Austen, joint director of pro bono at BPP, told us: “Being involved in pro bono allows students to see the law they are studying come to life in a practical sense and the impact their participation can have on the community around them.
 This is particularly true now, given access to justice is so much more challenging following the legal aid cuts.
 Pro bono projects give students the chance to improve their organisational and interpersonal skills as well as making a worthwhile contribution to those unable to afford to pay for legal assistance.”

 Many firms now have formal pro bono relationships with organisations such as community legal advice centres.
 Arguably the increased scope and visibility of pro bono work is in part due to the greater importance placed on pro bono by the many US law firms which have entered the UK market.
-Certainly more home-grown law firms now recognise the business case for doing this kind of work, not least because of the PR benefits of telling the world what caring organisations they are.
+Certainly more home-grown law firms now recognise the business case for doing this kind of work, not least because it's a way of showing what they care about.

 Getting experience in practice